ArztKlein/Axiompy/README.md

 Python library to convert, and perform math operations on values of particular units.
 Includes SI Base units, and non-standard units such as the ones adopted in the imperial system.

+## Interchangable spellings
+One goal of Axiompy was to have interchangable spellings, so that both british/american spellers can choose how they want to spell.
+For example, `metre`, and `meter` are interchangable spellings.

 ## Installation

 ```